eugener/oxbow/README.md

-**SwingBits** library is a collection of useful Swing components and utilities.
+**SwingBits** is a collection of useful Swing components and utilities.
 The documentation can be found in the [Project Wiki](https://github.com/eugener/oxbow/wiki/Table-Filtering)